Skiing in Argentina:

 - Ushuaia (airport code USH) to get to Cerro Castor, on Tierra del Fuego

 More details to arrive to each ski area are on our individual resort pages.
+Check out chapter 2 in this guide for links and info.

 From North America